 How Much Does My Child Need?

 Getting an adequate amount of calcium during childhood is imperative for healthy adult development.
-It’s only through childhood and adolescence that we can build a foundation for healthy bones and teeth.
+This is due to the fact that we can only build a good foundation for healthy bones and teeth during our childhood and adolescent stages.
 As calcium absorption lessens over time, getting the needed supplements becomes harder.
 When your child gets enough calcium while they’re still young, this could certainly benefit their future.

 How do you know how much calcium your child needs, then?
 There are a few things to consider:

 It Depends How Old They Are

 Part of this growing need stems from higher efficiency in calcium absorption once the child reaches adolescence.
-It’s also during this time that a child begins to develop their peak bone mass.
+It is also during this stage of their development that a child begins to develop their peak bone mass.
 This growth could boost further if they had adequate calcium intake when they were younger.
 As of now, researchers have yet to delve into the effects of excessive calcium intake.

 Is Your Child at Risk of Calcium Deficiency?

 Another factor to consider when assessing how much calcium your child needs is their risk factor.
 Preterm babies, for instance, will require more supplements than babies born full-term.
 The same goes for older kids.

 For one, parents may opt to provide calcium supplements to kids who are genuinely at risk.
-The AAP study notes that supplementing calcium to children as young as six may produce beneficial effects.
-Although, the benefits have yet to be fully looked into.
+Additionally, supplementing calcium to children as young as six may produce beneficial effects in terms of bone development and enamel strength.

 Aside from supplementation, however, the best way to ensure that your child gets all the calcium they need is to add calcium-rich foods into their diet.
 These foods include dairy products, eggs, and calcium-rich vegetables such as broccoli and legumes.
 The best part?
 Integrating these foods into their diet doesn’t just fill up their calcium quota.
 It can aid other aspects of their dental health as well.

 What Happens if I Don’t Get Enough Calcium?